emmt/OptimPackNextGen.jl/doc/quasinewton.md

 ### History

-The VMLMB algorithm in OptimPack.jl provides a pure Julia implementation of the original method (Thiébaut, 2002) with some improvements and the capability to emulate L-BFGS and BLMVM methods.
+The VMLMB algorithm in OptimPackNextGen.jl provides a pure Julia implementation of the original method (Thiébaut, 2002) with some improvements and the capability to emulate L-BFGS and BLMVM methods.

 The limited memory BFGS method (L-BFGS) was first described by Nocedal (1980) who dubbed it SQN.
 The method is implemented in MINPACK-2 (1995) by the